dysania/blog/_posts/2013-07-24-captains-log.md

 + Learned about Travis-CI
 + Captain Kurt added travis.yml for Travis-CI
 + Travis build doesn't fail! (but the spam emails continue...)
++ HOMEWORK: Work on RGSoC blog post for Monday, due Friday!